aruntayal/PID-Controller/README.md

 ## Reflection

 ### Approach used to tune Hyperparameters
+I manually tuned the P,I and D hyper parameters.

 Firstly started with low value of P and keeping I and D as zero.
 For low value of P it immediately went off the track.
 Kept on increasing the P till the car remain largely on track(though oscillating very heavily).

-After gettting a suitable value of P,I next targeted to reduce the car oscillation on track which was happening due to overshooting.
+After gettting a suitable value of P,my next targeted was to reduce the car oscillation on track which was happening due to overshooting.
 Kept on increasing value of D hyperparameter till the car gets largely stable on track.

 Now, with I hyperparameter, tried adjusting for systematic bias.
 As the simulator didnot displayed any systematic bias, I kept a low value for it.